lynn/autumn/autumn.hs.md

 The game state is a stock-and-tableau pair `(s,t)`.
 We will manage a whole list of these to support "undo".
 The pattern `(s,t):h` matches the current stock, current tableau, and history.

 The `act` function discriminates on various keys the player might press and updates the game state accordingly.
 Digits perform moves, pushing the result of `try` to the history.
-Letters select cards, overwriting the top state in the history.
+Letters `grab` cards, overwriting the top state in the history.
 Space unselects cards.
-Tilde deals out cards from the stock to the tableau if possible.
-Backslash is undo.
+Tilde `deal`s out cards from the stock to the tableau if possible.
+Backslash is undo: it just pops the history.
 All other keys leave the game state unchanged.

 ```hs
 act ((s,t):h) k | isDigit k, k > '0' = (s, try (digitToInt k - 1) t) : (s,t):h